MetOffice/orca-jedi/.github/pull_request_template.md

 ## Checklist

 - [ ] I have updated the unit tests to cover the change
+- [ ] New functions are documented briefly via Doxygen comments in the code
+- [ ] I have linted my code using cpplint
 - [ ] I have run the unit tests
 - [ ] I have run mo-bundle to check integration with the rest of JEDI and run the unit tests under all environments